 *Appliances and tires are collected by a separate truck, please keep these items separate from other bulk wastes: refrigerators, freezers, stoves, ovens, dishwashers, washing machines, dryers, air conditioners and water heaters.
 There is a limit of 1 of each type of appliance per household.
 Duplicate appliances will NOT be removed.

-*There is a limit of 10 tires (no greater than 20 inches in diameter; rims removed) per household.
+*There is a limit of 6 tires (no greater than 20 inches in diameter; rims removed) per household.
+This is a change from years past when the limit was 10.

 *It is recommended NOT to use cardboard boxes as containers, because they are not sturdy enough to lift if they are overfilled or if they get wet.
 Soggy or overfilled boxes and their contents will NOT be collected.
 Do NOT overfill collection containers – instead, distribute items into multiple containers.